pplmx/husky-rs/README.md

 ## Best Practices

-- Keep your hooks script as lightweight as possible to avoid slowing down Git operations.
+- Keep your hooks lightweight to avoid slowing down Git operations.
-- Use hooks for tasks like running tests, linting code, checking commit message format, etc.
+- Use hooks for tasks such as running tests, linting code, and validating commit messages.
 - If a hook script exits with a non-zero status, Git will abort the operation.
 Use this to enforce quality checks.

 ## Development